ZKGameDev/ECS4J/README.md

 </div>

-ECS4J is an open-source ECS framework designed and developed specifically for game servers, implemented in Java.
+GServerECS is an open-source ECS framework designed and developed specifically for game servers, implemented in Java.
 This framework provides complete ECS architecture support, including runtime component addition/removal, system execution order control, on-the-fly and deferred loading of entities/components, and other key features.

 This framework is designed for game server scenarios.
 A single process can create multiple EcsWorld instances, each corresponding to a game room (Room) or scene (Scene).
 Each EcsWorld is designed to be thread-confined, accessible only within the thread that created it, and does not support cross-thread calls.